What is cluster feeding? Is it normal? When does it happen and how long does it last?

 What do I do if my baby won’t take the bottle (and she is a few months old)?
 Is there anything that can be done.

 To exclusively breast feed is the aim of most mothers but when it comes to wanting to introduce a bottle to the baby after 3-4 months it becomes a battle and the baby usually will refuse the bottle.
 To introduce one bottle a day, within the first 5-6 weeks will enable the baby to continue to take the bottle long term.
-Giving the baby a bottle will not interfere with your milk production.
-If the baby isn’t given the bottle he will refuse it until he takes a sippy cup around 10-12 months.
+The aim is to exclusively breastfeed for the first 6 months

 With the question about not latching, Cath only talks about nipples being a problem.
 Could there be other reasons (i.e. tongue tie)?